My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 Engagement shoot: A sweet moment together (Cramond Beach)

 Hand in hand at the beach.
-I really like this one; it’s very sweet and innocent. ♥
+I really like this one as it feels very sweet and innocent. ♥

 Engagement shoot: Kissing under the moon